 She works alongside Alexandra Cliff, Marilia Savvides and Laura Otal promoting PFD’s clients around the world and securing foreign language sales.
 She handles rights in Brazil, Poland, Italy, Croatia, Hungary, Japan, Korea and Portugal.

 +44 (0)20 7344 1048

-Jonathan Sissons handles film and TV rights for books at Peters Fraser & Dunlop.
-Prior to joining the company he was Rights Director at Cornerstone, and brings with him over 20 years experience selling rights at Random House.
-He is also building his own list of authors.
+Jonathan Sissons handles film and TV rights for books at Peters, Fraser & Dunlop.
+Jonathan is also accepting proposals for fiction and non-fiction books, and screenplay submissions.
+Prior to joining the company, he was Rights Director at Cornerstone, and brings with him over 20 years’ experience selling rights at Random House.

 +44 (0)20 7344 1088